Kroger price target raised to $70 from $65 at Wells Fargo

-Wells Fargo raised the firm’s price target on Kroger (KR) to $70 from $65 and keeps an Overweight rating on the shares.
-The company’s Q3 update was a bit shy of optimistic expectations but provided enough fundamental improvement to keep the firm bullish, the analyst tells investors in a research note, adding that Kroger’s improving momentum and large repo opportunity should drive EPS and the stock higher.
+Wells Fargo analyst Edward Kelly raised the firm’s price target on Kroger (KR) to $70 from $65 and keeps an Overweight rating on the shares.
+Kroger’s Q3 update was slightly shy of optimistic expectations, but provided enough fundamental improvement to keep the firm bullish, the analyst tells investors in a research note.
+Kroger’s improving momentum should help drive EPS and the stock higher, Wells adds.

 Don't Miss our Black Friday Offers: